How DuckDB is USING KEY to Unlock Recursive Query Performance

 results in a union table—may incur substantial space and runtime overhead,

 however.
-This paper takes the recently proposed USING KEY
+This paper takes the recently proposed USING KEY variant of recursive

 CTEs as a starting point and demonstrates it as a production-ready feature in